Henriette Caillaux: Background

-While serving as Minister of Finance, Caillaux came under bitter attack from his political foes.
-The editor of the Le Figaro newspaper, Gaston Calmette, was a severe critic.
-Calmette received a letter belonging to Caillaux that journalistic etiquette at the time dictated should not be published.
-In the letter, Caillaux appeared to admit having orchestrated the rejection of a tax bill while publicly pretending to support it.
-Calmette published the letter at a time when Caillaux, in his capacity as Minister of Finance, was trying to get a progressive taxation law passed by the French Senate.
-The publication of his letter severely tarnished Caillaux's reputation and caused a great political upheaval.

 The shooting

-Henriette Caillaux believed that Calmette would publish other private letters that would demonstrate that Caillaux and she had had an intimate relationship while he was still married to his first wife.
-She felt the only way for her husband to defend his reputation would be to challenge Calmette to a duel, which, one way or another, would destroy her and her husband's life.
-Madame Caillaux made the decision to protect her beloved husband by sacrificing herself.

 In the evening of 16 March 1914, Madame Caillaux entered the offices of Le Figaro wearing a large fur coat with her hands in a fur muff and asked to see Gaston Calmette.
 When told he was away but would return within an hour, she sat to wait.
 She was ushered into Calmette's office around 6 pm.
 Asking whether the editor knew why she had come, Calmette answered in the negative; immediately afterward, Henriette Caillaux fired six shots from a Browning automatic pistol into Calmette's abdomen, mortally wounding him.

 Henriette Caillaux made no attempt to escape and newspaper workers in adjoining offices quickly apprehended her and summoned a doctor and the police.
 Demanding not to be touched, she attempted to defend herself, saying that "there is no longer any justice in France" but was told curtly to be quiet.
 She refused to be transported to the police headquarters in a police van, insisting on being driven there by her chauffeur in her own car, which was still parked outside.
 The police agreed to this and she was formally charged upon reaching the headquarters.
 Gaston Calmette died six hours after being shot.